home

 - The width and height of the graphic is listed for each image.
 I run my computer at 1152 x 864 resolution, so most of the images are in that resolution.
 If your resolution is set differently, and it probably is, you will need to resize the graphic somehow so it will fit on your screen.
 There are a number of ways to accomplish this, most of them free and easy.

 - You can access the full size version of a graphic by clicking on its thumbnail.
 When the image is first loaded in your browser, it is sized to fit the width of your browser window.
 If you are using a Netscape browser, you should be able to select your screen width from the "View At" box on the upper left side of the web page.
 Select your preference and the image will reload (quickly, from your browser cache) at the size you specify.
-You can then right-click on the image and select "Set as Wallpaper".
-In most cases, your Netscape browser will set the wallpaper with the newly scaled version.
-IE users will have to resize the image another way, but the right-click method still applies for setting the wallpaper with a web graphic (like mine).
+You can then right-click on the image and select "Set as Wallpaper". .

 How to resize graphics to fit your screen: